interactive-fiction-class/interactive-fiction-class.github.io/homeworks/project-proposal/project-proposal.md

 * *Team members*: Give a list of the students (max 4) who will participate in this project, and what contribution you expect each one to make to the project.

-===Attempt to answer a research question about text generation or interactive fiction In class, we have discussed multiple open questions related to text generation.
+## Attempt to answer a research question about text generation or interactive fiction
+In class, we have discussed multiple open questions related to text generation.
 Choose one of these questions and conduct experiments to attempt to answer the question.
 By the end of the semester, you should have an academic paper that describes the research question, the experiments you ran to try and answer it, and an analysis of the experimental results.

 Write a project proposal that answers the following questions: